Analysts Set Macy’s, Inc. (NYSE:M) Target Price at $23.11

-Shares of Macy’s, Inc. (NYSE:M) have received a consensus recommendation of “Hold” from the thirteen brokerages that are presently covering the company, MarketBeat Ratings reports.
-Four equities research analysts have rated the stock with a sell rating, three have given a hold rating and five have assigned a buy rating to the company.
-The average 12 month price objective among brokers that have issued a report on the stock in the last year is $23.11.
+Shares of Macy’s, Inc. (NYSE:M) have been assigned an average recommendation of “Hold” from the thirteen analysts that are covering the firm, MarketBeat Ratings reports.
+Four investment analysts have rated the stock with a sell rating, three have given a hold rating and five have assigned a buy rating to the company.
+The average twelve-month price target among brokers that have issued a report on the stock in the last year is $23.11.

-Several research analysts have recently issued reports on M shares.
-Credit Suisse Group increased their price target on Macy’s from $16.00 to $19.00 and gave the stock an “underperform” rating in a research note on Friday, August 20th.
+M has been the subject of a number of analyst reports.
+Deutsche Bank Aktiengesellschaft boosted their price target on Macy’s from $24.00 to $27.00 and gave the stock a “hold” rating in a research report on Monday, August 23rd.
+Telsey Advisory Group lifted their price objective on shares of Macy’s from $20.00 to $21.00 and gave the company a “market perform” rating in a research note on Monday, August 16th.
+Jefferies Financial Group lifted their price objective on shares of Macy’s from $23.00 to $27.00 and gave the company a “buy” rating in a research note on Friday, August 20th.
 Cowen upgraded shares of Macy’s from a “market perform” rating to an “outperform” rating and lifted their price objective for the company from $23.00 to $27.00 in a research note on Thursday, September 9th.
-Telsey Advisory Group lifted their price objective on shares of Macy’s from $20.00 to $21.00 and gave the company a “market perform” rating in a research note on Monday, August 16th.
-Morgan Stanley lifted their price objective on shares of Macy’s from $17.00 to $21.00 and gave the company an “underweight” rating in a research note on Friday, August 20th.
-Finally, Jefferies Financial Group lifted their price objective on shares of Macy’s from $23.00 to $27.00 and gave the company a “buy” rating in a research note on Friday, August 20th.
+Finally, Citigroup lifted their price objective on shares of Macy’s from $14.00 to $20.00 and gave the company a “sell” rating in a research note on Friday, August 20th.

-In related news, SVP Paul Griscom sold 1,216 shares of the business’s stock in a transaction that occurred on Tuesday, September 7th.
-The stock was sold at an average price of $21.79, for a total value of $26,496.64.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, CEO Jeffrey Gennette sold 77,196 shares of the business’s stock in a transaction that occurred on Monday, July 12th.
-The stock was sold at an average price of $18.97, for a total value of $1,464,408.12.
-The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 149,601 shares of company stock worth $2,841,360.
-Company insiders own 0.74% of the company’s stock.

 NYSE:M opened at $23.17 on Tuesday.
 The firm has a market capitalization of $7.18 billion, a PE ratio of 14.39, a price-to-earnings-growth ratio of 0.46 and a beta of 2.11.
 The stock has a 50 day moving average of $19.98 and a 200-day moving average of $18.52.
 Macy’s has a 52 week low of $5.57 and a 52 week high of $23.76.
 The company has a current ratio of 1.14, a quick ratio of 0.49 and a debt-to-equity ratio of 1.05.

-Macy’s (NYSE:M) last posted its earnings results on Wednesday, August 18th.
-The company reported $1.29 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.22 by $1.07.
-The company had revenue of $5.65 billion during the quarter, compared to analyst estimates of $5 billion.
-Macy’s had a return on equity of 27.50% and a net margin of 2.45%.
-The business’s revenue was up 58.7% compared to the same quarter last year.
-During the same period in the prior year, the company earned ($0.81) earnings per share.
-As a group, analysts predict that Macy’s will post 3.75 EPS for the current fiscal year.

-Macy’s declared that its board has authorized a stock buyback plan on Thursday, August 19th that allows the company to buyback $500.00 million in outstanding shares.
-This buyback authorization allows the company to reacquire up to 7.2% of its shares through open market purchases.
-Shares buyback plans are generally an indication that the company’s board of directors believes its stock is undervalued.

-The firm also recently announced a quarterly dividend, which will be paid on Friday, October 1st.
-Shareholders of record on Wednesday, September 15th will be paid a dividend of $0.15 per share.
+The business also recently declared a quarterly dividend, which will be paid on Friday, October 1st.
+Investors of record on Wednesday, September 15th will be paid a $0.15 dividend.
 The ex-dividend date of this dividend is Tuesday, September 14th.
-This represents a $0.60 annualized dividend and a yield of 2.59%.
-Macy’s’s dividend payout ratio (DPR) is presently -27.15%.
+This represents a $0.60 dividend on an annualized basis and a yield of 2.59%.
+Macy’s’s dividend payout ratio is currently -27.15%.

+Macy’s declared that its Board of Directors has authorized a share buyback program on Thursday, August 19th that authorizes the company to repurchase $500.00 million in outstanding shares.
+This repurchase authorization authorizes the company to buy up to 7.2% of its shares through open market purchases.
+Shares repurchase programs are generally a sign that the company’s management believes its stock is undervalued.

+In related news, SVP Paul Griscom sold 1,216 shares of the business’s stock in a transaction that occurred on Tuesday, September 7th.
+The stock was sold at an average price of $21.79, for a total value of $26,496.64.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, CEO Jeffrey Gennette sold 77,196 shares of the business’s stock in a transaction that occurred on Monday, July 12th.
+The shares were sold at an average price of $18.97, for a total value of $1,464,408.12.
+The disclosure for this sale can be found here.
+Insiders sold a total of 149,601 shares of company stock worth $2,841,360 in the last three months.
+0.74% of the stock is currently owned by company insiders.

 About Macy’s